bwhmather/python-payment-terminal/README.rst

 |build-status| |coverage|

-Library for interacting with card readers
+Library for interacting with card readers.

+Currently supports communicating with BBS card readers using the application layer protocol.

+Developed at `Newman Online Ltd`_ and open sourced with permission.

 .. |build-status| image:: https://travis-ci.org/bwhmather/python-payment-terminal.png?branch=develop